-a) food production is essential for human survival.
-Almost all vegetation including grassland, arable crops and trees need soil for the supply of water and nutrients and to fix their roots, b) soil stores and partly transforms minerals, organic matter, chemicals and energy.
-It also acts as a natural filter for groundwater.

-c) soil is the habitat for a huge number of organisms,

-d) soil is the platform for human activity.
+- a) food production is essential for human survival.
+Almost all vegetation including grassland, arable crops and trees need soil for the supply of water and nutrients and to fix their roots. - b) soil stores and partly transforms minerals, organic matter, chemicals and energy.
+It also acts as a natural filter for groundwater. - c) soil is the habitat for a huge number of organisms, - d) soil is the platform for human activity.
 It is part of the landscape and cultural heritage and acts as the foundation for development.

-10.2.1 to balance the need to stimulate the growth and regeneration of the borough with the need to protect the quality of the environment

-10.2.2 to protect Rossendale's surrounding moorland, parks and green spaces 10.2.3 to make full and effective use of land and buildings within the urban area,

-10.2.4 to minimise the environmental impact of the construction of new developments.
+- 10.2.1 to balance the need to stimulate the growth and regeneration of the borough with the need to protect the quality of the environment - 10.2.2 to protect Rossendale's surrounding moorland, parks and green spaces 10.2.3 to make full and effective use of land and buildings within the urban area through bringing the under-used derelict sites and structures back into use where practicable. - 10.2.4 to implement a proactive contaminated land strategy in order to reduce the extent of contaminated land. - 10.2.5 to minimise the environmental impact of the construction of new developments.